Huevos revueltos con flor de sal de Menorca y salicornia

 • Ground black pepper

-• A drizzle of olive oil to finish
+• 1 drizzle of olive oil to finish

-This recipe balances the softness of the eggs, the subtle iodine flavor of the sea fennel, and the delicate touch of the fleur de sel.
+This recipe balances the softness of the eggs, the subtle iodine flavor of sea fennel, and the delicate touch of sea salt.

 RECIPE STEPS